 In this workshop you will be taught Brain Gym® movements and acquire an understanding of its application for learning and behaviour in the classroom.
 Teachers report improved work and happier, more manageable classrooms.
 Students report getting work done more easily and enjoying learning more.
 These big outcomes are desirable anywhere, anytime!

-In this part of the workshop I will demonstrate the Brian Gym movements that support Reading, Writing, Focus, Listening, Emotion/ Stress, and brain organisation.
-This will help you apply the Brain Gym activities to whatever subject you are teaching or learning.
+I will demonstrate the Brian Gym movements that support Reading, Writing, Focus, Listening, Emotion/ Stress, and brain organisation.
+This will help you apply the Brain Gym movements to whatever subject you are teaching or learning.

 There is a definite focus on using the Brain Gym movements in the classroom however there will be plenty of time to discuss applications to working with small groups, working with kids at home or working one on one, working with adults and working with those with special learning needs.

-Refreshments: morning and afternoon tea provided, please bring your own lunch.
+Refreshments: refreshments provided, please bring your own lunch.

 Cost: $145pp, includes reference book.
 Posters and other resources will be available to purchase on the day.

 Feedback from Intro to Brain Gym 27th April 2017

 “Great balance of theory related to our students and practical activities to get everyone involved.
 Very well organised and prepared.
 Lots of ideas to try out.”
 Natalie Ede, Motueka High School Supported Learning Center, September 2015